ahmetax/akta/README.md

 ## Developments
+2024-10-18

+The number of uploaded documents approached 1200.

 2024-10-09

 I started uploading documents to the archive.
 I preserved the original "header" and "footer" information of the documents.
 I added the basic information about that document in Turkish at the beginning of each document.